openmobilehub/react-native-omh-maps/CONTRIBUTING.md

 ## Creating a new package

 To create a new package, use the interactive CLI tool: `yarn scripts createPlugin`.
-The whole package along with scripts, configuration and dependencies will be bootstrapped for you.
+The whole package along with scripts, configuration and dependencies will be bootstrapped for you using [React Native New Architecture](https://github.com/reactwg/react-native-new-architecture) (Fabric + Turbo Modules) with backwards compatibility code - implementation for Old Architecture.
+Each source set is compiled depending on whether the consumer application uses the new architecture (e.g. on Android - specifies `newArchEnabled=true` in `gradle.properties`).
 Yarn dependencies will be installed automatically and the package will be added to aliases in `tsconfig.json` and as a dependency to the sample app.

 ## Scripts